-Interconnection Agreement Proposed DER interconnections that are also deemed Qualifying Facilities less than 40 kW AC under Minnesota Statutes § 216B.164 are eligible to sign the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities.
-Included in this agreement of are payment terms for excess power generated by the proposed DER system the Local Utility may purchase.
-In lieu of the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities, the Interconnection Customer may choose to instead sign the Local Utility's Interconnection Agreement.
-The Interconnection Customer requests an Interconnection Agreement to be executed in lieu of the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities.

-Disclaimers - Must be completed by Interconnection Customer Initials The Interconnection Customer has opportunities to request a timeline extension during the interconnection process.
+Interconnection Agreement Proposed DER interconnections that are also deemed Qualifying Facilities less than 4 Minnesota Statutes § 216B.164 are eligible to sign the Local Utility's Standard Agree Cogeneration and Small Power Production Facilities.
+Included in this agreement are for excess power generated by the proposed DER system the Local Utility may purche Local Utility's Standard Agreement for Cogeneration and Small Power Production Fa Interconnection Customer may choose to instead sign the Local Utility's Interconnection ment for payment terms ase.
+In lieu of the cilities, the The Interconnection Customer requests an Interconnection Agreement to be executed in lieu of the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities. □ Yes □ No Disclaimers - Must be completed by Interconnection Customer Initials The Interconnection Customer has opportunities to request a timeline extension during the interconnection process.
 Failure by the Interconnection Customer to meet or request an extension for a timeline outlined in the Interconnection Process could result in a withdrawn queue position and the need to re-apply.
 Proposed DER interconnections to the Local Utility's distribution system submitted under the Fast Track Process may be moved into the Study Process if engineering screens are failed during the Interconnection Application review.

-Application Signature - Must be completed by Interconnection Customer I designate the individual or company listed as my Application Agen agent for the purpose of coordinating with the Area EPS Operators • throughout the interconnection process.
-Initials I hereby certify that, to the best of my knowledge, the information provided in this Application is true, and that I have appropriate Site Control in conformance with the Interconnection Process.
-I agree to abide by the Minnesota Interconnection Process (MIP) and will inform the Local Utility if the proposed DER system changes from the details listed in this Interconnection Application.
-Applicant Signature: Date: Please print clearly or type and return completed along with a nny additional documentation
+Interconnection may be subject to future charges as approved by the Willmar Municipal Utilities Commission.
+Application Signature - Must be completed by Interconnection Cus stomer I designate the individual or company listed as my Application Agent to serve as my agent for the purpose of coordinating with the Area EPS Operators on my behalf throughout the interconnection process.
+Initials I hereby certify that, to the best of my knowledge, the information provided in this A and that I have appropriate Site Control in conformance with the Interconnection Problem by the Minnesota Interconnection Process (MIP) and will inform the Local Util rocess.
+I agree to proposed DER system changes from the details listed in this Interconnection Application.

+\\\Please print clearly or type and return completed along with any additional documentation\\\

+Date:

+Applicant Signature: